Semidefinite programming hierarchies for constrained bilinear optimization: Approximate quantum error correction

 \subsection{De Finetti theorems for quantum channels}

-The results of the previous section directly give a de Finetti representation for permutation invariant quantum channels.
-Namely, we establish that permutation invariance of a quantum channel implies that it can be well approximated by a mixture of product quantum channels.
+Recall that a quantum channel is just a completely positive, trace preserving map between two spaces of quantum states.
+Here, we establish a sufficient criterion under which permutation invariance of a quantum channel implies that it can be well approximated by a mixture of product quantum channels.

 \begin{theorem} Let $\rho_{A\bar A(B\bar B)_1^n}$ be a quantum state with

 Then, we have for $0<k<n$ that

 with $\{p_i\}_{i\in I}$ a probability distribution, and $\sigma_{A\bar A}^i,\omega_{B\bar B}^i\succeq0$ such that $\sigma_A^i=\frac{1_A}{d_A}$ and $\omega_B^i=\frac{1_B}{d_B}$ for $i\in I$. \end{theorem}